 In 1871, the PRR leased the New Jersey Railroad for its ferry franchise and water rights on the river.
 Over the next century, the PRR’s Jersey City station and ferry facility was rebuilt numerous times as a result of fires.
 A seven story terminal, considered the largest in the nation, was completed in 1892 and featured a dramatic single span roof with a width of 250 feet.
 After detraining, passengers walked a short distance to the ferry terminal to board one of the double-decker vessels headed for Manhattan, Brooklyn, or Staten Island.
 The busy area around the PRR facilities at Montgomery and Hudson Streets was popularly known as Exchange Place.

-At the end of the 19th century, only one railroad had a terminal in Manhattan.
-The New York Central’s various lines followed the east side of the Hudson River, crossing into Manhattan from the Bronx over the Harlem River.
-In 1871, the railroad, under the control of Cornelius Vanderbilt, completed the first Grand Central Terminal in what is now East Midtown.
+At the end of the 19th century, only two railroads had a terminal in Manhattan: the New York Central (NYC) and the New York, New Haven and Hartford (NYNH&H).
+Both crossed into Manhattan from the Bronx over the Harlem River.
+In 1871, the NYC, under the control of Cornelius Vanderbilt, completed the first Grand Central Terminal (also used by the NYNH&H) in what is now East Midtown.
 Alexander Cassatt, a railroad engineer who came out of retirement in 1899 to head the PRR, believed that his railroad also had to obtain a station in New York City, which had become the country’s largest metropolitan area, dominant port, and business center.
 Under his leadership, the railroad weighed its options for crossing the Hudson, eventually settling on a pair of tunnels to run between Weehawken, N.J. and the western Midtown neighborhood of Hell’s Kitchen, known for its brothels and flop houses.
 In order to obtain a charter for a bridge, the railroad would have had to share its facilities with other carriers, and so tunnels, although expensive, became a more attractive option.

 After two years of design work, construction began in 1904 on the pair of single bore tunnels, located 70 feet below the surface of the river.
 Company engineers used the “shield method,” in which an iron tube was driven forward while compressed air kept out the water.
 The cast iron tunnel lining is composed of numerous rings, each one being put into place and secured to its predecessor as rock, sand and mud was drilled, blasted, and excavated.
 When the lining was finally completed, workers then coated the interior with a two foot thick layer of concrete to waterproof and strengthen the structure.
 The two ends of the northern tube met in 1906.
 The four single track tunnels under the East River led to a new rail yard at Sunnyside, Queens that was used by the PRR and LIRR for the storage and cleaning of trains serving Manhattan.
 Completed in 1910, Sunnyside sprawled over 192 acres and could accommodate more than 1,000 cars.
 A loop allowed trains to turn around without the need for a turntable.